Philippine mythology

 The Maranao people believe that Lake Lanao is a gap that resulted in the transfer of Mantapoli into the center of the world.

 Philippine mythology is rooted in the many indigenous Philippine folk religions.
 Philippine mythology exhibits influence from Hindu, Muslim, Buddhist, and Christian traditions.

 Philippine mythology includes concepts akin to those in other belief systems, such as the notions of heaven (kaluwalhatian, kalangitan, kamurawayan), hell (kasamaan, sulad), and the human soul (kaluluwa, kaulolan, makatu, ginoand kud,...).

 The primary use of Philippine mythology is to explain the nature of the world, human existence, and life's mysteries.
 Myths include narratives of heroes, deities (anito, Diwata), and mythological creatures.
 These myths were transmitted through oral tradition, handed down through generations guided by spiritual leaders or shamans, (babaylan, katalonan, mumbaki, baglan, machanitu, walian, mangubat, bahasa,...), and community elders.

-Relationship between Philippine mythology and religion

-Philippine mythology and Philippine folk religion are related cultural domains that overlap extensively but remain analytically distinct.
-Mythology generally denotes the corpus of sacred narratives, origin stories, and legendary figures that explain cosmology, natural phenomena, and social origins; religion refers to organized systems of belief and practice including rituals, social institutions, priesthoods, and ethical prescriptions that regulate relationship between humans, spirits/ancestors, and deities..